-We may want to obtain additional debt financing, or need to do so upon maturity of the Key Facility, NYL Facility, 2026 Notes, 2027 Notes, or the Asset-Backed Notes, in order to obtain funds which may be made available for investments.
+We may want to obtain additional debt financing, or need to do so upon maturity of the Key Facility, NYL Facility, 2026 Notes, 2027 Notes, or the 2022 Asset-Backed Notes, in order to obtain funds which may be made available for investments.
 We may borrow under the Key Facility until June 22, 2024.
 After such date, we must repay the outstanding advances under the Key Facility in accordance with its terms and conditions.
-All outstanding advances under the Key Facility are due and payable on June 22, 2026, unless such date is extended in accordance with the terms of the Key Facility.
-We may borrow under the NYL Facility until June 5, 2023.
+All outstanding advances under the NYL Facility until June 5, 2024.
 After such date, we must repay the outstanding advances under the NYL Facility in accordance with its terms and conditions.
-All outstanding advances under the NYL Facility are due and payable on June 15, 2028, unless such date is extended in accordance with the terms of the NYL Facility.
+All outstanding advances under the NYL Facility are due and payable on June 15, 2029, unless such date is extended in accordance with the terms of the NYL Facility.
 All outstanding amounts on our 2026 Notes are due and payable on March 30, 2026 unless redeemed prior to that date.
 All outstanding amounts on our 2027 Notes are due and payable on June 15, 2027.
-The 2019 Asset-Backed Notes have a stated maturity of September 15, 2027.
 The 2022 Asset-Backed Notes have a stated maturity of November 15, 2030.
 If we are unable to increase, renew or replace the Credit Facilities or enter into other new debt financings on commercially reasonable terms, our liquidity may be reduced significantly.
 In addition, if we are unable to repay amounts outstanding under any such debt financings and are declared in default or are unable to renew or refinance these debt financings, we may not be able to make new investments or operate our business in the normal course.
-These situations may arise due to circumstances that we may be unable to control, such as lack of access to the credit markets, a severe decline in the value of the U.S. dollar, an economic downturn or an operational problem that affects third parties or us, and could materially damage our business
+These situations may arise due to circumstances that we may be unable to control, such as lack of access to the credit markets, a severe decline in the value of the U.S. dollar, an economic downturn or an operational problem that affects third parties or us, and could materially damage our business.

-We are subject to certain risks as a result of our interests in connection with the 2019-1 Securitization and 2022-1 Securitization and our equity interest in the 2019-1 Trust and 2022-1 Trust.
+We are subject to certain risks as a result of our interests in connection with the 2022-1 Securitization and our equity interest in the 2022-1 Trust.